microsoft/api-guidelines/graph/patterns/infrastructure-as-code.md

 Microsoft Graph API Design Pattern

-*Infrastructure as code (IaC) resource pattern ensures that repeated operations to a resource always results in a predictable resource end-state.*
+*Infrastructure as code (IaC) resource pattern ensures that system resources can be deployed in a reliable, repeatable, and controlled way, normally via idempotent operations.*

 ## Problem